 The State of Tennessee, through the Department of Human Services (DHS) administers the ESG program.
 Funds are available through a competitive grant process to local government and nonprofit service providers to assist homeless persons in Tennessee.
-Fiscal Year 2005-2006, the State will receive \$1,412,983 for the ESG program.
+The State will receive \$1,414,939 for the ESG program.